7 reasons why your airline application may be rejected

 Be sure to check carefully that you meet all the eligibility criteria.
 If you don't meet it, your application will be instantly rejected - and you will have wasted their time.
 This may not help you in the future if you intend to apply to the same company again once you do meet all the requirements.

-In our recent cadet recruitment programme, 18% of all applications submitted were ineligible.
+In our most recent cadet recruitment programme, 18% of all applications submitted were ineligible.

 2. Your cover letter lets you down